Memberships aren't new. Gyms have run them forever. But entertainment venues are different.

 Best for: Bowling centers, trampoline parks, and single-activity venues with heavy peak/off-peak swings.

 Why it works: Those Tuesday 2pm lanes are sitting empty.
 The marginal cost of letting a member bowl is close to zero.
 And those members are buying food and drinks every visit.
+For FECs with arcades and go-karts that sit idle on weekday mornings, this model turns dead inventory into recurring revenue.

 Typical pricing: $30-50/month individual, $80-100/month family.